1. New LabVIEW 2013 Features

 Figure 8.
 Write four 16-bit integers in parallel with DMA and peer-to-peer FIFOs for NI FlexRIO targets for PXI Express.

 You now have the option to use a new LabVIEW FPGA construct, the register, to write lightweight, reusable code for communication between loops executing in parallel.
 You can think of the register as a single-element memory implemented with flip-flops.
 Like globals, you can write and read registers in the same or different clock domains.
 Similar to FPGA I/O, memories, FIFOs, and clocks, registers can be specified via name controls, which is how you write reusable subVIs with registers.

 Figure 9.
 Register functions are consistent with those for memories and FIFOs.

 More Efficient Development

-With the NI LabVIEW 2011 FPGA Module, you can now develop your custom logic and Host VI Interface code quicker and more efficiently than ever before.
-After thoroughly analyzing the common edit-time operations performed during development, NI concentrated on optimizing time-intensive operations – from manipulating Host Interface functions to opening and closing field-programmable gate array (FPGA) VIs.
+With the LabVIEW 2011 FPGA Module, you can now develop your custom logic and Host VI Interface code quicker and more efficiently.
+After analyzing the common edit-time operations performed during development, NI improved time-intensive operations, from manipulating host interface functions to opening and closing FPGA VIs.